mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 ## Task 1 – Finding the Attacker's IP

-**What I was looking for:** which IP was actually behind the suspicious activity.
+**What I was looking for:** Which IP address was responsible for the suspicious activity?

-I went to **Statistics → Conversations** in Wireshark to see who was talking to who.
-One IP was clearly sending way more traffic than it was receiving back — that's usually a decent sign something's off, so I flagged it as the one to dig into.
+I went to **Statistics → Conversations** in Wireshark to examine the communication between hosts.

+One IP address was generating significantly more traffic than it was receiving, making it a good candidate for further investigation.

 **Finding:** `111.224.180.128`